daixque/cameleon/README.md

 ### initializer.rb : Setup for _switch.rb

-If you want to use some libraries or your own modules on your _switch.rb, cameleons load initializer.rb on boot-time.
+To use some libraries or your own modules on your _switch.rb, cameleon load initializer.rb on boot-time.
-So you can write some code inside Cameleon::setup scope.
+You can write some code inside Cameleon::setup scope.

     Cameleon::setup do |config|
       require 'some_library'
       config.foo = 'FOO'
     end

-Then you can refer the config in _switch.rb.
+*config* object can be referred as *Cameleon.config* in _switch.rb.

     Cameleon.config.foo #=> 'FOO'

 ## Gallery
-You can get various samples using "cameleon gallery" command.
+Create various samples using "cameleon gallery" command.

     $ cd YOUR_CAMELEON_HOME
     $ cameleon gallery

-Check out response/gallery directory and "_switch.rb" to know usage of APIs.
+Check out response/gallery directory and "_switch.rb" to know some usage of APIs.

 ## License